Homemade Alfredo Sauce

 Storage and Reheating

-Store leftover alfredo sauce in an airtight container in the refrigerator for up to 3 days.
-To reheat, warm it gently on the stovetop, adding a splash of cream or milk to restore its consistency.
-Freezing is not recommended as it may separate upon thawing.
+Store leftover alfredo sauce in an airtight container in the fridge for up to 3 days.
+Reheat gently on the stovetop, adding a splash of cream or milk to restore its creamy texture.
+Freezing is not recommended as it can change the texture.

 Cooking Mistakes